apache/cordova-docs/docs/pl/edge/guide/platforms/blackberry10/upgrade.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Uaktualnianie BlackBerry 10

 Ten poradnik pokazuje jak zmodyfikować BlackBerry projektów do uaktualnienia ze starszych wersji Cordova.
 Większość tych instrukcji ma zastosowanie do projektów utworzonych w starszych zestaw narzędzi wiersza polecenia, które poprzedzają `cordova` Narzędzia CLI.
 Zobacz interfejs wiersza poleceń do informacji jak zaktualizować do wersji CLI.

+## Projekty modernizacji 3.6.0 4.0.0

+Projekty-CLI, uruchom:

+        bin/update path/to/project

+Dla projektów CLI:

+1. Aktualizacja `cordova` wersji CLI.
+Zobacz interfejs wiersza poleceń.

+2. Uruchom `cordova platform update blackberry` w istniejących projektach.

 ## Uaktualnienie do 3.2.0 od 3.1.0